Solothurn Cathedral: First church

 The college was founded and supported by the Carolingian kings.
 Originally the canons followed the rules of the Institutio canonicorum Aquisgranensis, where they ate and lived together but could have private dwellings with their Bishop's permission.
 By the 13th century, the common life rules were given up and the canons became independent.
 The college of canons were supported by and consisted of foreign nobles, which often caused conflicts with the growing city of Solothurn.
 In the 14th century, tension rose to a high point, culminating in the 1382 Solothurner Mordnacht (Solothurn murder night).
 The increasingly indebted Count Rudolf II of Neu-Kyburg prepared to raid Solothurn to force the city to forgive his debts.
-He arraigned with one of the canons, Hans von Stein, to allow Rudolf's forces into the city.
+He arranged with one of the canons, Hans von Stein, to allow Rudolf's forces into the city.
 However, his plan was discovered by Hans Roth, a farmer from Rumisberg, who warned the city.
 Angry residents of the city then murdered Hans von Stein in the church during a mass.
 Rudolf II's attempted raid on Solothurn gave Bern a reason to attack the Counts of Neu-Kyburg and caused the Burgdorferkrieg.

 After the Mordnacht, the college began recruiting from the city council and conflicts reduced between the two groups.

 In 1519 the Ursus casket with two skeletons were discovered under the chancel altar of the church.

 A school is first mentioned in the college in 1208.
 It remained in operation until 1863, though after the founding of the Jesuit school in Solothurn in 1646, it became less important.
 The first catalog of the college library was completed in 1424.
 A choral school was founded in 1585 by the Solothurn patrician Wilhelm Tugginer.
 The traditional boys' choir was restarted in the 1970s in the cathedral.